Shanghai wrestles with food shortages under virus shutdown

 At the same event, a vice president of Meituan, China’s biggest food delivery platform, blamed a shortage of staff and vehicles, according to a transcript released by the company.
 The executive, Mao Fang, said Meituan has moved automated delivery vehicles and nearly 1,000 extra employees to Shanghai.

-Another online grocer, Dingdong Maicai, said it shifted 500 employees in Shanghai from other posts to making deliveries.
+Another online grocer, Dingdong, said it shifted 500 employees in Shanghai from other posts to making deliveries.

 Li Xiaoliang, an employee of a courier company, complained the government overlooks people living in hotels.
 He said he is sharing a room with two coworkers after positive cases were found near his rented house.